 Minnesota Housing Lead-Based Paint Policy

-Before committing loan proceeds to a particular use, the Minnesota Housing Finance Agency (Minnesota Housing) may require the residential property undergo lead hazard evaluation and reduction.
+Before committing loan proceeds to a particular use, Minnesota Housing may require the residential property undergo lead hazard evaluation and reduction.

 On December 16, 2004, the Minnesota Housing Board adopted the following policy regarding lead hazards in housing:

-The Minnesota Housing Finance Agency recognizes that lead hazards in housing are a threat to occupant health and safety and is committed to meeting Minnesotans’ need for safe housing.
+Minnesota Housing recognizes that lead hazards in housing are a threat to occupant health and safety and is committed to meeting Minnesotans’ need for safe housing.

 Types of Properties and Rehabilitation exempted from HUD’s “Lead Safe Housing Rule” (24 CFR part 35) and Minnesota Housing lead-based paint policy: